-An alternative to shore power is the capture-and-control system is not as costly as shore power installation, and unlike shore power, capture-and-control systems do not require vessel retrofit.
+An alternative to shore power is the capture-and-control system, which is not as costly as shore power installation, and unlike shore power, capture-and-control systems do not require vessel retrofit.
 However, reduction benefits are not as high as those achieved with shore power, and at present, the capture-and-control strategy has poor feasibility given the status of CARB-approved technologies and operational expenses.
 As discussed previously, given that capture and control systems may operate with small generator-type engines that run on a fossil fuel (e.g., diesel), the system results in a slight increase in GHG emissions, as opposed to shore power and VSR Program expansion which decrease GHG emissions.
 Additionally, in November 2020, CARB officially issued a cease-and-desist letter to Advanced Environmental Group (AEG), which is the manufacturer of the barge-based capture-and-control systems.
 CARB removed their verification letter on AEG's system after finding it was not meeting the emission reductions it claimed.
 With this letter, all operation of the AMECS as a control technology under the At-Berth Regulation was ordered to stop.18 Given these issues, barge-based capture-and-control is not recommended as a long-term OGV emissions-reducing strategy for the Port, however it could be used as a bridge technology while the Port gathers enough funding to install shore power infrastructure and carriers retrofit their ships to plug in while at berth.
+In the alternative, if the Port moves forward with procuring a capture-and-control system, vessels would not be required to retrofit for shore power in the short-term.